 The philanthropic vehicle of William Oberndorf and his wife Susan has provided support for education reform, school choice groups, and charter schools, but making initial contact with this Bay Area-based funder may prove challenging.

 Grantmaking at O’Donnell is rather narrow with its Advanced Placement Incentive Program.
 This program awards grants to organizations that give students the opportunity to take AP classes in high school.

 Open Society's Education and Youth program funds K-12 education grants.
 One current funding topic is black male achievement.

 Pershing Square's education grantmaking supports K-12 education, New York, and some charter schools.

 The philanthropic arm of the investment management firm supports educational success and college readiness for low-income, high-need students.

 This funder's ed giving primarily focuses on STEM education.
-If you’re not with a national-level education initiative, your K-12 education program should be focused on a community where PPG Industries does business.
+If you’re not with a national-level education initiative, K-12 education projects should be focused on a community where PPG Industries conducts business.

 K-12 education is a major focus area for the PwC Foundation.
 It gives directly to schools in 35 states (public, private, and charter), school districts, and organizations working in the K-12 realm.

 The Raikes Foundation’s K-12 education grants broadly focus on providing all children access to a quality education in the United States.

 Another grantmaker in the K-12 school reform push, the Robertson Foundation awards grants to organizations working toward accountability and closing the achievement gap.